 Originally meant to be just a temporary structure to host a large exposition of French art, this magnificent Beaux-Arts building – designed by Charles Girault – became a favorite with Paris residents, who refused to see it torn down… and it still stands today.

-Ionic columns line the front of the rather classical facade of Petit Palais.
+Ionic columns line the front of the rather classical portico of Petit Palais.
 Like many Beaux-Arts buildings, it combines Greek and Roman forms but also includes plenty of ornamentation, making it rather eclectic in style.

 Musée des Beaux-Arts

 While the outside of Petit Palais is certainly impressive, many visitors head here to enjoy what’s on the inside.
 The palace’s main function is as the Musée des Beaux-Arts (Museum of Fine Arts) of the City of Paris, and it is home to an incredibly impressive array of artwork spanning several centuries.
 Some call it a mini Louvre, but without the crowds.

 Indeed, you will find works of art at Musée des Beaux-Arts that range from antiquity to the twentieth century.
 Most of the collection is the legacy of Auguste Dutuit, who left the museum additional money to buy yet more artwork.
 In all, this museum owns about 12,000 prints and hundreds more tapestries, sculptures, medieval objects, rare manuscripts, and icons.